Lydia (play): Plot summary

 Act 2: The second act opens with a flashback sequence of Ceci, Misha, Rene and Alvaro pretending to be ants when they were kids.
 Within this dream-like flashback sequence, the shadows of Alvaro and Rene kiss behind a sheet.
 After this the play returns to present reality and Rosa gives Misha a gold Cross pen because she feels guilty for not being able to stop Claudio from beating him up.
 Rosa then takes Lydia shopping, and also, it is later revealed, to see about getting her papers so she can stay in America legally.
 Alvaro visits again and another flashback occurs, in which Ceci asks Alvaro to be her first dance at her Quinceanera after her father's dance.
 She also wants to know what he and Rene are planning to do that night and she wants to come, but Alvaro won't tell her and says she cannot come.
 Ceci then professes her love for Alvaro and they kiss.
 Returning to the present, Rosa returns with Lydia and Rene.
 Alvaro gives Rene a jacket he bought him in Vietnam, then lets it slip that he loves him.
 Rene gets extremely angry and reveals that he saw Lydia and Claudio making love.
 Rosa and Misha ask what is actually going on between Rene and Alvaro.
 Lydia says that Ceci will tell them what actually happened the night of the accident, and proceeds to "translate" for Ceci.
 There are moments when Ceci speaks for herself, but to the family everything is coming from Lydia.
 Ceci tells the story through Lydia of that night, where she says she snuck into the back seat of Rene's car, wanting to surprise Alvaro when Rene picked him up.
 She heard Alvaro get into the car, and then heard them kissing and Alvaro saying that they should go to the border like they always do.
 Rene and Alvaro made love in the front seat of the car as Ceci listened from the back, getting angrier and angrier because she was in love with Alvaro too.
 When they were done and started to drive away, she jumped up screaming at Rene.
 She started pummeling him over the head so he couldn't see where he was driving, and the car swerved and crashed into the telephone pole.
 Rosa is completely shocked at this story, and after Rene admits it is true, he throws the jacket Alvaro gave him on the ground and leaves the house, never to return.
 Rosa whispers something to Alvaro and he goes to Lydia's room and pulls her out of the house to Misha's protestations.
 She will be sent back to Mexico as an illegal immigrant.
-After Alvaro leaves with Lydia, Claudio enters and Rosa and him go to bed together.
+After Alvaro leaves with Lydia, Claudio enters and he and Rosa go to bed together.
 Misha is left alone with Ceci, and he goes to give her her physical therapy.
 She struggles and is able to say his name once.
 Then she guides his fingers under her dress.
-He reluctantly does what he knows she wants and in her ecstasy Ceci sets the pull tab of her blanket on her tongue and swallows it.
+He reluctantly does what he knows she wants and in her ecstasy Ceci sets the pull-tab on her blanket on her tongue and swallows it.